WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Running from Simulink
 """""""""""""""""""""

-Beginning in version 4.3, WEC-Sim can also be run from Simulink.
+WEC-Sim can also be run directly from Simulink.
 The Run From Simulink advanced feature allows users to initialize WEC-Sim from the command window and then begin the simulation from Simulink.
 This allows greater compatibility with other models or hardware-in-the-loop simulations that must start in Simulink.
-The WEC-Sim library contains mask options that allow users to
+The WEC-Sim library contains mask options that allow users to either:
-either:

    1. Define an standard input file to use in WEC-Sim or
    2. Define custom parameters inside the block masks.